dododoyo/create-bot-template/README.md

 npx create-bot-template <name-of-wrapper>
 ```

-`npx create-bot-template <name-of-bot>`: This command will create a prompt for the user to specify the name of project (e.g. `my-bot`) and generate the necessary template files for the bot.
+`npx create-bot-template <name-of-wrapper>`: This command will create a prompt for the user to specify the name of project (e.g. `my-bot`) and generate the necessary template files for the bot.
 The `<name-of-bot>` argument is required and is used to specify the name of the directory that will be created. **Please ensure the name is unique and does not conflict with existing directories.**

 > Example = `create-bot-template grammy`